-"Frame Error" refers to the improper matting or scaling of the intended visual resolution & frame.
+"Framing Error" refers to the improper matting or scaling of the intended visual resolution & frame.

 How to Prevent: